Jeff Crippen, author and pastor for over 30 years, and Barbara Roberts, author and survivor of domestic abuse, created this website to:

 - provide a safe environment for victims of domestic abuse to be encouraged, validated, and believed.

-See complete bios and contact information for Ps Crippen and Barbara Roberts below along with bios of some of the other team members.
-Feel free to contact us but please bear in mind that we receive lots of emails and cannot be ‘friends’ with all our readers or share all the details of your lives, but we do try to reply to serious concerns and questions.
-Please give your email a descriptive subject line if you are emailing us.
-“Blog question” is not very descriptive.
-Neither is “From Susan.”
-A descriptive subject line would be “My church is threatening to excommunicate me.”
-A good subject line helps us sort through our inboxes and keep track of things.
+If you do email us, please give your email a descriptive subject line.
+‘Blog question’ is not very descriptive.
+A descriptive subject line would be ‘My church is threatening to excommunicate me.’
+A good subject line helps us sort through our inboxes and keep track of things!
 And if you are referring to a web site, web page or blog post, please give us the exact link.
 That saves us time.

-Jeff Crippen (administrator) is the pastor of Christ Reformation Church in Tillamook, Oregon and has been a pastor since 1983.
+Jeff is the pastor of Christ Reformation Church in Tillamook, Oregon and has been a pastor since 1983.
 Jeff has studied the subject of domestic violence and abuse since 2009.
 In 2012 he co-authored a book entitled A Cry for Justice: How the Evil of Domestic Abuse Hides in your Church [*affiliate link]; his desire being to equip pastors, elders, church leaders and members to recognize the signs of abuse and to be prepared to help the victims.
 He began this study after he and his church suffered through an incident of sexual abuse by a member of their church.
 As a result he taught a 21-sermon series entitled Domestic Violence and Abuse.
+In 2015 Jeff, along with Rebecca Davis, wrote and published a second book on abusers hiding in the church: Unholy Charade: Unmasking the Domestic Abuser in the Church [*affiliate link].
 Jeff and his wife Verla have been married over 40 years.
-From 1971 to 1983 Jeff was a police officer.
-After completing graduate studies at Multnomah Biblical Seminary in Portland, Oregon he and his family were sent to their first church in the mountains of western Montana.
-They still return there as often as possible to hunt and fish.
+From 1969 to 1983 Jeff was a police officer.
+After completing graduate studies at Multnomah Biblical Seminary in Portland, Oregon, he and his family were sent to their first church in the mountains of western Montana.
 Verla is a medical assistant at a physician’s clinic.
-Their son lives in Portland, and their daughter and her husband live in Canada.
+Their son and his wife live in Portland, and their daughter and her husband live in Canada.
 This post tells Jeff’s story of how he woke up to the issue of domestic abuse.

 Barbara’s author page on Amazon is amazon.com/author/barbroberts